nodejs/node/doc/api/stream.md

 `chunk`.
 If `false` is returned, further attempts to write data to the stream should stop until the [`'drain'`][] event is emitted.
-However, the `false` return value is only advisory and the writable stream will unconditionally accept `chunk` even if it has not not been allowed to drain.
+However, the `false` return value is only advisory and the writable stream will unconditionally accept and buffer `chunk` even if it has not not been allowed to drain.

 A Writable stream in object mode will always ignore the `encoding` argument.